Ireland-Scotland day 6 & 7 - Tramore & Waterford

 Postscript - We were in retrospect very fortunate to see the manufacturing center for Waterford Crystal, because about a year later the company was sold to a different owner and subsequently went under for good, a sad state of affairs.

-go to next page Ireland, part 5 - Rock of Cashel & Dromoland Castle
+go to day 8 - Rock of Cashel & Dromoland Castle

 return to Ireland Scotland Index